codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

 The Cloud version has multi-account support with most git providers (GitLab, GitHub, Bitbucket) as well as Azure and Google.

-### Codefresh Hybrid CI/CD
+## Codefresh Runner

-The Hybrid CI/CD  installation option is for organizations who want their source code to live within their premises, or have other security constraints.
+The Codefresh Runner  installation option is for organizations who want their source code to live within their premises, or have other security constraints.
 For more about the theory and implementation, see [CI/CD behind the firewall installation]({{site.baseurl}}/docs/administration/behind-the-firewall/).

 The UI runs on Codefresh infrastructure, while the builds happen in a Kubernetes cluster in the customer's premises.